gamedesign

 Play the video below.
 Think about how the ideas of abstraction relate to your ideas of learning.
 Be prepared to discuss with your classmates.

-Computer Science Concept - Abstraction (1:11 min.)
+Computer Science Concept - Abstraction

 In the video, they talk about maps and abstraction.
 If someone wants to find all 50 states, they use a political map.
-This type of map only shows states, cities, and countries, not details like rivers, lakes, or mountains.
+This type of map only shows states, cities, and countries, without detailing features such as rivers, lakes, or mountains.
 Those details are hidden because they aren't needed for finding state locations.
-A physical map, however, is used for a different purposeāit helps people see land features like mountains, rivers, and terrain.
+A physical map, however, serves a different purpose—it helps people visualize land features such as mountains, rivers, and terrain.

 Learning Objectives: